-The highway is closed during winter months due to weather conditions.
-It’s typically open April through October.
+The highway is closed during the winter months due to weather conditions.
+It’s typically open from April through October.
 We took our South Dakota road trip the first week of May and was open HOWEVER it did snow while driving on the Needles Highway.

 You’ll have to pay the Custer State Park admission fee of $20 per vehicle/ $10 per motorcycle which allows you to visit the park for up to 7 days.
 If you are traveling non-stop on US Highway 16A tell the park ranger and you’ll be exempt from the admission fee.

 Needles Eye Tunnel

 The most famous part of the drive is the Needle Eye Tunnel.
 This one-way tunnel is only 8′ 4″ wide by 12′ 0″ high.
 Before entering the tunnel make sure no other car is coming from the other end and gauge the size of your vehicle.
 It’s a tight fit!